urbanware-org/paval/readme.txt

     Requirements

-        In order to use the module, Python 3.2 or higher is recommended, but it may also work with earlier versions.
+        In order to use the module, the Python 3.x framework (version 3.2 or higher is recommended) must be installed on the system.

+        If you need a version for the deprecated Python 2.x framework for whatever reason, you can try refactoring the syntax from Python 3.x to version 2.x using the 3to2 (https://pypi.python.org/pypi/3to2) tool.

+        However, there is no guarantee that this works properly or at all.

     Usage